burraaook/data-structures-and-algorithms/homework_05/README.md

 # Description

-Implementing Binary Heap, and Binary Search Tree different than their original implementation.
+Implementing Binary Heap, and Binary Search Tree differently than their original implementation.

 - Binary Heap implementation is made with using node-link structure.(originally it has array based implementation)
 - Binary Search Tree implementation is made with using array structure.(originally it has node link based implementation)